letingz/letingz.github.io/_pages/about.md

     dissertation explores and advances three critical themes in the economics of the information security field.

-- Antecedent of risks:
+- Antecedents of risks:
   -  **Does Sharing Make My Data More Insecure?
 An Empirical Study on Health* Information Exchange and Data Breaches*  (Major Revision at *MISQ*)

 - Optimal investment:
-  -   *How to Make My Bug Bounty Cost-effective?A Game-theoretical Model* (Under Review at *Information Systems Research*)
+  -   *How to Make My Bug Bounty Cost-effective?
+A Game-theoretical Model* (Under Review at *Information Systems Research*)

 - Market challenge:
   -  *Peer Data Breaches and Cyber Risk Disclosure Quality: Evidence from US Public